Contesting / challenge an executor of a will

 What are the responsibilities of an executor of a will?

-The responsibilities of an executor of a will are mainly administrative and can involve obtaining a Grant of Probate include:
+The responsibilities of an executor of a Will are mainly administrative and can include:

 - Paying debts and taxes: You are responsible for identifying and paying off any outstanding debts or taxes owed by the deceased person, from the estate.
 This may involve working with creditors, filing tax returns, and settling any outstanding financial obligations.